slyval/guidelines/SAP Commerce/Commerce Conventions.md

 The **org.apache.log4j.Logger** logger must be used  universally for uniformity

 - Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
+This means:
-This means that the error should be logged and necessary actions must be taken.
-Empty catch statements must not be encountered in any repository.
+	 - the error should be logged and necessary actions must be taken
+	 - empty catch statements must not be encountered in any repository.

 - Declarative Programming
 Declarive programming is essential to avoid introducing bugs that can be avoided.
 It is therefore to use constructs such as lamdas and streams.
 These must also only be used where necessary